ONSdigital/sml-catalogue/.github/pull_request_template.md

 Note when merging, squash commit must begin with one of the following tags:
 "BREAKING CHANGE", "feat", "fix", "perf", "build", "chore", "ci", "docs", "style", "refactor", "test"

+Usage

+build: Changes that affect the build system or external dependencies (e.g Pyproject)

+ci: Changes to our CI configuration files and scripts (Concourse)

+docs: Documentation only changes

+feat: A new feature
+    E.G feat: adding method x to future methods table

+fix: A bug fix
+    E.G fix: amending page for method x to show correct release version

+perf: A code change that improves performance
+    E.G perf: amending issue on page x which impacted load times

+BREAKING CHANGE: any change that breaks current functionality and may cause compatibility errors to users upgrading
+    E.G BREAKING CHANGE: refactored method x to take variable y as input (changed from variable z)

+refactor: A code change that neither fixes a bug nor adds a feature

+test: Adding missing tests or correcting existing tests

+chore: A task that has to be done on a regular basis that may or may not be automated, (E.G AXE test reports)

+style: A change to amend code styling (black, pylint, flake8)